natalieagus/50005-2023/_os_notes/week6-2_directories.md

 <span style="color:#f77729;"><b>Method 2</b></span>: Create hard links.

 * A hard link takes up almost no space at all.
-Y
-* ou could, therefore, store the same photo in various different categories (i.e. by color, by type, etc).
+* You could, therefore, store the same photo in various different categories (i.e. by color, by type, etc).

 A symbolic link is much like a desktop <span style="color:#f77729;"><b>shortcut</b></span> within Windows.
 The symbolic link merely points to the location of a file.
 We have all been using it.